FriendsOfSymfony/FOSOAuthServerBundle/README.md

 1. Download FOSOAuthServerBundle
 2. Configure the Autoloader
 3. Enable the Bundle
-4. Create your User class
+4. Create your model class
 5. Configure your application's security.yml
 6. Configure the FOSOAuthServerBundle